 Still, the platform may seem intimidating to beginners, as it has grown exponentially over the years.
 So how does it compare to a simpler web-builder solution for creating an online store?
 Let’s find out the pros and cons and pricing first.

-- Basic: $26 a month.
+- Basic: $29 a month.
 Display unlimited products but pay a 2% transaction fee on each sale (unless you use Shopify payments).
+Includes gift cards and abandoned cart recovery emails

-- Shopify: $71 a month.
-Extra marketing features like gift cards and abandoned cart recovery.
+- Shopify: $79 a month.
 The non-Shopify-payment transaction fees drop to 1%.

 Things are bigger in Texas, so it makes sense that two Texans would name their online store builder BigCommerce.
 Generating close to $10 Billion in yearly sales, this platform sure has big ambitions too: they aim to offer every feature you will need for your store.